-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Statewide Assessment 60% of student met or exceeded standard in ELA, Year: 2018-29 Data Source: CAASPP results 61% of all students met or exceeded the standard in ELA Year: 2020-21 Data Source: CAASPP results Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 65% of all PRES students meet or exceed standards in ELA.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Statewide Assessment 60% of student met or exceeded standard in ELA, Year: 2018-29 Data Source: CAASPP results 64.82% of all students met or exceeded the standard in ELA Year: 2021-22 Data Source: CAASPP results Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 65% of all PRES students meet or exceed standards in ELA.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Statewide Assessment 34% of students met or exceeded standards in Math Year: 2018-29 Data Source: CAASPP results 47% of all students met or exceeded the standard in Math Year: 2020-21 Data Source: CAASPP results Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 38% of all PRES students will meet or exceed standards in Math.
-Statewide Assessment 33.33% of students met exceeded standards in Science according to 18/19 CAST 33.33% of students met exceeded standards in Science according to 18/19 CAST Note: CAST was not given in 20-21 Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 40% of PRES students will meet or exceed standards in Science NWEA ELA 67% of students met their ELA growth goal in the Spring of 2021 Data Source: NWEA 79% of all students met their ELA growth goal in the Spring Year: Spring of 2022 76% of all students will meet their ELA growth goal as measured by the NWEA
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Statewide Assessment 34% of students met or exceeded standards in Math Year: 2018-29 Data Source: CAASPP results 47% of all students met or exceeded the standard in Math Year: 2020-21 Data Source: CAASPP results Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 46.3% of all students met or exceeded the standard in Math Year: 2021-22 Data Source: CAASPP results Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 38% of all PRES students will meet or exceed standards in Math.
+Statewide Assessment 33.33% of students met exceeded standards in Science according to 18/19 CAST 33.33% of students met exceeded standards in Science according to 18/19 CAST Note: CAST was not given in 20-21 Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 23% of students met exceeded standards in Science according Note: CAST was not given in 21-22 Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 40% of PRES students will meet or exceed standards in Science NWEA ELA 67% of students met their ELA growth goal in the Spring of 2021 Data Source: NWEA 79% of all students met their ELA growth goal in the Spring Year: Spring of 2022 85% of all students met their ELA growth goal in the Winter Year: Winter of 2023 76% of all students will meet their ELA growth goal as measured by the NWEA

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data Source: NWEA Note: SWD, Low- Income, Foster, EI numbers are not reported due to low numbers NWEA Math 84% of students met their Mathematics growth goal in the Spring of 2021 Data Source: NWEA 87% of all students met their Math growth goal in the Spring Year: Spring of 2022 Data Source: NWEA Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 90% of all students will meet their Mathematics growth goal as measured by the NWEA
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data Source: NWEA Note: SWD, Low- Income, Foster, EI numbers are not reported due to low numbers Data Source: NWEA Note: SWD, Low- Income, Foster, EI numbers are not reported due to low numbers TBD% of all students met their ELA growth goal in the Spring (Available end of May) Year: Spring of 2023 Data Source: NWEA Note: SWD, Low- Income, Foster, EI numbers are not reported due to low numbers NWEA Math 84% of students met their Mathematics growth goal in the Spring of 2021 Data Source: NWEA 87% of all students met their Math growth goal in the Spring Year: Spring of 2022 Data Source: NWEA Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 78% of all students met their Math growth goal in the Winter Year: Winter of 2023 Data Source: NWEA Note: SWD, Low-Income, Foster, El numbers are not reported due to low numbers 90% of all students will meet their Mathematics growth goal as measured by the NWEA